 Most dogs find leashes annoying as they prevent them from doing what they want to do.
 Leashes are frustrating because they are restraining—anything restraining tends to frustrate dogs.
 We often use positive forms of frustration to increase drive but negative forms of frustration are unproductive during training.
 Leash restraint creates negative frustration unless we acclimate our dogs to them.
 If we don’t, most dogs develop a relationship of disregard or distain for the leash and collar.
 By acclimation we can change this perception of the collar signal from annoying restraint to helpful information.

-After the dogs’ layers of stress have been lowered, their threshold has been raised, they have learned to relax on cue, and are still struggling with a specific trigger, we have several different methods to help them through these issues: Desensitization, Faith in Handler Drill, Counter-Conditioning and Flooding.
+After reducing the dogs’ layers of stress and teaching them to relax on cue, they may still struggle with a specific trigger.
+In that case, several different methods can help with these issues: Desensitization, Faith in Handler Drill, Counter-Conditioning and Flooding.